single-spa/single-spa.js.org/docs/starting-from-scratch.md

 ### 2.b Include scripts and stylesheets

 For styling, we will be using the [Materialize](https://materializecss.com/) framework.
-We can enable all of our applications to access the Materialize library by including the styles and scripts in `index.html`.
+We can enable all of our applications to access the Materialize library by including the styles and scripts in *index.html*.

-Additionally, to enable single-spa, we will need to include a script tag that references [`single-spa.config.js`](single-spa-config.md#indexhtml-file) in `index.html`.
+Additionally, to enable single-spa, we will need to include a script tag that references [*single-spa.config.js*](single-spa-config.md#indexhtml-file) in *index.html*.
 We will be adding and populating this file in the next step.
-Webpack outputs our built code to `dist/` so that will be the path of `single-spa.config.js`.
+Webpack outputs our built code to *dist/* so that will be the path of *single-spa.config.js*.

+<p class="filename">index.html</p>

 ```html
 <html>